jochembeetz/common/README.md

 ## The classes

+**All classes are used in the AppComponent**

 ### IfPlatformIs Structural Directive

 Ionic projects enable us to develop an app that can be run from any platform.
 There are some usecases in which we only want to render a certain component when on a specific platform.
 A naive solution might be to use Angulars NgIf in the (parent) components template and detect the platform in the components TypeScript.
 The problem with this solution is that it bloats your component and causes repatative code.

 IfPlatformIs offers an elegant solution to this problem and has an easy to use API with autocomplete.

-// code block

 ### Http